 Last Pregnancy Quotes

-I don’t ever want to forget the wonder of your life.
+I do not ever want to forget the wonder of your life.
 I always want to remember how you hiccupped as you were born, how you were born down-sunken on your right side (a sure sign of a posterior placenta), and how you cried for the first time on my chest about 3 hours after birth.

 I want to remember that I never got over the fact that I was a mommy to you.
 And I wanted everyone else to know it too.
 I liked the world to know you were mine.